 #5: Keto Chocolate Zucchini Bundt

-Martina of Keto Diet pureed zucchinis to create the same moist, smooth, velvety texture you’d expect with a chocolate bundt cake minus all the carbs and sugar.
+This keto chocolate cake recipe lets you enjoy the moist, smooth, velvety texture you expect from a bundt cake minus all the carbs and sugar.

-This lemon poppy seed keto bundt easily satisfies your cravings for light, moist lemon cake.
+This lemon poppy seed keto bundt easily satisfies your cravings for light and moist lemon cake.

-Made with almond flour and drizzled with a lemon glaze, this cake isn’t just naturally gluten-free, it only requires three ingredients to make!
+Made with almond flour and drizzled with a lemon glaze, this yummy cake isn’t just naturally gluten-free but it only requires three ingredients to make.

 #7: Vanilla Pound Cake

-Plus, that collagen protein is also paired with MCTs, or medium chain triglycerides, which help slow down how fast your body processes that protein and give you extra energy and mental focus.
+In this keto cake recipe, the collagen peptides are paired with MCTs, which help slow down the way your body processes protein and gives you extra energy and mental focus.

-Looking at the nutrition facts, you’ll find a slice clocks in at:
+Looking at the nutrition facts, you’ll find a slice contains:

 #8: Tiramisu Poke Cake

-This low-carb keto-approved tiramisu cake is a little different than the others on this list because it’s made in a slow cooker.
+This low-carb keto-approved tiramisu cake is a little different from the others on this list because it’s made in a slow cooker.

-So you can mix everything together and add it to your slow cooker to “bake” without needing to keep a watchful eye on your cake.
-Now you can get ready for your party or work on appetizers.
+All you have to do is mix everything together and add it to your slow cooker to “bake” without needing to keep a watchful eye on its progress.

-The one key takeaway Martina recommends is using parchment paper to seal in the moisture and prevent the cake from burning or sticking to the edges.
+Pro tip: Use parchment paper to seal in moisture and prevent the cake from burning or sticking to the edges.

 #9: Keto Carrot Cake